vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 # Development environment, using a then-current Scikit-Learn version
 _pkl_dump(classifier, "classifier.pkl")

+#
-# The classifier.pkl file is carried across space and time from the development environment to many production environments
+# The classifier.pkl file is carried across space and time

-X, y = load_iris(return_X_y = True)
+# from the development environment to many production environments
+#

 # Production environment, using the now-current Scikit-Learn version
 classifier = _pkl_load("classifier.pkl")

+X, _ = load_iris(return_X_y = True)

 yt = classifier.predict(X)
 ```

+In practice, a model is trained once, and is used for prediction many times over the years.

-Until only recently, the above model serialization & deserialization workflow was extremely reliable.
+Until very recently, the above model serialization and deserialization workflow was extremely reliable.
-For example, one could restore an Scikit-Learn 0.17 model trained 10 years ago, and use it for predictions in Scikit-Learn 1.2.2.
+For example, one could restore a Scikit-Learn 0.17 model trained 10 years ago, and use it for predictions in Scikit-Learn 1.2.2.
-However, this is no longer possible with Scikit-Learn 1.3.0 and up.
+However, this is no longer possible with Scikit-Learn 1.3.0 and newer.

-This "model breaking" occurring between Scikit-Learn versions 1.2.2 and 1.3.0 can be a really unpleasant surprise for organizations who are effectively locked out of their business-critical intellectual property.
+A "model breakdown" following a routine software upgrade is definitely a very unpleasant surprise.
+For major enterprises, the cost of losing access to their business-critical intellectual property can quickly amount to millions of US dollars.

-Scikit-Learn developers see this "model breaking" as inevitable and provide no straightforward solutions, instead suggesting that users retrain their models from scratch using the latest library.
+Scikit-Learn developers see this "model breakdown" as inevitable and provide no straightforward solutions, instead suggesting that data scientists should retrain their models from scratch using the latest library version.
-Regrettably, this is not always feasible, especially with more complex models where the original training data and documentation has been lost.
+Unfortunately, this is not always feasible, especially with more complex models where the original training dataset and documentation has been lost.

-Often the only practical solution is for organisations to remain infinitely stuck with Scikit-Learn <= 1.2.2, with no realistic way to upgrade to newer versions.
+In such a situation, the least painful option is often to remain infinitely stuck with one particular legacy Scikit-Learn version.

 ## Problem description ##

-Any attempt to load a legacy decision tree model will raise the following ValueError:
+Any attempt to load a legacy decision tree model shall fail with the following value error:

 ```
 Traceback (most recent call last):